Codiekitty.com

 At this point I feel like Fox is trying to get somebody to pick up on Grant Morrison's influence on him and Deltarune.
 Maybe he wants to talk about Morrison but can't until either somebody else brings them up or the game is finished and he knows the latter is going to take years.

 Deltarune, or at least the game's ending, is allegedly based on a fever dream Fox had in 2011.
-I swear to God this fever dream better not be "I was abducted by aliens from the fifth dimension who took me to the lab where they grow worlds in tubes" or "I made a pact with my staph infection that I would immortalize it in one of my stories if it spared me."
+I swear to God this fever dream better not be "I was abducted by aliens from the fifth dimension who took me to their lab where they grow worlds in tubes" or "I made a pact with my staph infection that I would immortalize it in one of my stories if it spared me."
 Yes, that is something Morrison claims to have happened in Supergods and inspired a plot in The Invisibles.

 My Two Theories